Arthur season 5

 The fifth season of the television series Arthur was originally broadcast on PBS in the United States from September 25 to November 27, 2000, and contains 10 episodes.
 The special "Arthur's Perfect Christmas" served as the finale to this season.
 Steven Crowder replaced Luke Reid as the Brain.
 This is the last season in which Michael Yarmush voices Arthur due to his voice changing.
 Starting in season 9, he returns to voice the character Slink, one of the Tough Customers.
 Yarmush additionally would return to play Arthur one more time in the final episode of the series, "All Grown Up," by voicing the character's adult self.
 This is also the last season where Ricky Mabe voices Timmy Tibble due to his voice changing as well.
 Alex Trebek guest-starred as Alex Lebek on the season premiere "Arthur and the Big Riddle".

 Peter Moss replaced Carol Greenwood and Micheline Charest as executive producer and Lesley Taylor stepped in for Cassandra Schafhausen when she replaced Ronald A. Weinberg as producer.
-Head writers Joe Fallon and Ken Scarborough also left to work on Between the Lions, although Joe Fallon was still credited as executive story editor in this season, along with Joseph Purdy.
+Head writers Ken Scarborough and Joe Fallon also left to work on Between the Lions, although Joe Fallon was still credited as executive story editor in this season, along with Joseph Purdy.
 When this season was nominated for a Daytime Emmy, only Joseph Purdy, Peter K. Hirsch, Kathy Waugh, Dietrich Smith, and Bruce Akiyama were nominated as writers of Arthur.

 This season won a Daytime Emmy for Outstanding Children's Animated Program.
 It was also nominated for Outstanding Achievement in Sound Mixing - Special Class.
 In 2001, it won a Peabody Award.

+Funding for the fifth season of Arthur was provided by corporate sponsoring from LEGO, Juicy Juice, and Post Alpha-Bits, and by a Ready-to-Learn grant from the U.S. Department of Education through the Corporation for Public Broadcasting, and PBS viewers.